nipy/nitime/doc/examples/multi_taper_spectral_estimation.rst

    shows the spectrum of the boxcar function (in dB units, relative to the frequency band of interest).

-These two problems can together be mitigated through the use of windowed spectral estimates.
-The idea behind this method is that instead of using the boxcar window, one can design windows whose effect on spectral leakage is less deleterious.
+These two problems can together be mitigated through the use of other windows.
+Other windows have been designed in order to optimize the amount of spectral leakage and limit it to certain parts of the spectrum.
 The following example demonstrates the spectral leakage for several different windows (including the boxcar):

 .. plot:: examples/window_compare.py
    :include-source: